 Rule #1 – Source Light

-Pretty simple and it makes perfect sense that the object creating the light is going to be brighter than the lit areas it creates.
+Pretty simple and it makes perfect sense that the object creating the glow effect is going to be brighter than the lit areas it creates.

 Light loses intensity the longer it travels, and that’s applicble to even very short distances.
 So, as light moves away from the source it gets a little weaker and weaker until it fades to nothing.

-My rule of thumb is to use whatever your mid-tone color is for the OSL.
+My rule of thumb is to use whatever your mid-tone color is for the glow effect (OSL).
 If I painted something glowing using dark green, bright green, and neon green, then I would use the bright green to paint the OSL, leaving the neon green as the brightest element on the source object.

 Rule #2 – Lit Areas